orca-scan/orca-lookup-dotnet/README.md

 }
 ```

-A [model](/Models/OrcaLookupModel.cs) used to return data to Orca Scan the structure that matches your sheet:
+And a [model](/Models/OrcaLookupModel.cs) used to return data to Orca Scan in a structure that matches your sheet:

 ```csharp
 // IMPORTANT: JSON property names must match Orca sheet column names when serialised